 Yes, I was painting this scene from reference photographs that I took on November 18, 2012.

 One of the reasons that I never paint in situ is because, until the picture is completed…

 ..it tends to look like nothing but a hot mess.
 I can live without a baffled passer-by stopping to ask me, “What is that you’re doing?”

 The other reason is that at any time during this process I can ruin the whole thing and have to start all over again and I do not want witnesses.
 Also, November tends to be cold here on the Long Island Sound and I’d rather paint in warmth.

-Since I am left handed I started this two-page illustration on the recto side — here’s the verso:
+Since I am left handed I started this two-page illustration on the right side — here’s the left:

 And this is how it all comes together (with tea bag for scale):